cqz7633/PRIMA/README.md

-# FIAAU
+# PRIMA
-We have integrated the processes and results of APAtrap, CSI-UTR, DaPars, diffUTR, LABRAT, and QAPA methods, and proposed the FIAAU (Framework for integrated analysis of alternative 3' UTR) based on Fisher transformation and weighted voting for dynamic change identification of 3' UTR.
+We have integrated the processes and results of APAtrap, CSI-UTR, DaPars, diffUTR, LABRAT, and QAPA methods, and proposed the PRIMA (Principled Integration of Multi-method APA analysis) based on Fisher transformation and weighted voting for dynamic change identification of 3' UTR.

 ![Overview](./images/FIAAU_pipline.png)